FraunhoferIOSB/FROST-Server/FEATURES.md

     * If the filter is numeric ($filter=result gt 3), string results are ignored
     * If the filter is string-based ($filter=result gt '3') numbers are cast to strings.
 This might need discussion.

+## DataArray Extension Support
+Both fetching observations and creating observations using the DataArray extension is supported.

 ## MQTT Support
 * create observations via MQTT publish
   * including inline entities